mohanadkaleia/azan/README.md

 The app is built by calling this API `adhan library` which supports multiple methods (e.g., ISNA)

 ### Excited to run the app? 🚀
-The app is still in progress, it has the following dependecies:
+The app has the following dependecies:
 * Python 3 (required) (sorry but Python 2.7 is not supported here anymore!) 😝
 * Virtual environment (preferred but not required)